wireless-broadband-alliance/wba-openroaming-connector/INSTALATION.md

 }
 ```

-5. Go to the **sql** file and edit the following credentials section, to let the freeradius know what is the name of the
-   docker container and the credentials of the mysql user to be able to edit the radius table.
+5. If you're running **hybrid** or **idp** Go to the `freeradius/mods-available/sql` file and edit the following credentials section, to let the freeradius know what is the name of the docker container and the credentials of the mysql user to be able to edit the radius table.

 ```yaml
 server = "hybrid_mysql_1"